SwitWu/SwitWu.github.io/_posts/2023-05-09-ielts-speaking.md

 1. What music do you like?
     + Pop music, easy to follow and learn, strike a chord with me.
-    + Pinao Music, make me feel relaxed, use it as a sleep aid.
+    + Pinao Music, make me feel relaxed, use it as a sleeping aid.
 2. What music do you dislike?
     + Classical music, hard to get what the writer wants to express.
     + DJ music, I just think that it is too noisy.